Offirmo/offirmo-monorepo--2021-legacy/9-oh-my-rpg/NOTES.md

 https://twitter.com/i/moments/1059210757869572096

 TODO
-make luck active
+luck should have an effect: more money, more chance to gain artifacts, etc. make luck active
-- luck-skewin items:
+- luck-skewing items:
 - ring of animals -> increase encounter chance
-- wallet of midas->increase moneygain
+- wallet of midas -> increase money gain
--ring of lott
+-ring of loot
 - hammer of smith-> increase item improvements

 Sets